AbhishekSingh2002/loan-picks-dash/README.md

 ## 📧 Support

-For issues or questions, please open a GitHub issue or contact support@example.com#   l o a n - p i c k s    
+For issues or questions, please open a GitHub issue or contact support@example.com#